JuliaActuary/JuliaActuary.org/index.md

 > Help by contributing code, asking questions, or reporting issues.

 ~~~
-<p>First off, <mark>thank you</mark> for your interest in modern actuarial solutions, no matter how you participate in the community.</p>
+<mark>Thank you</mark> for your interest in modern actuarial solutions, no matter how you participate in the community.</p>
 ~~~

 **License and Usage**: